ghaiklor/type-challenges-solutions/en/easy-pick.md

 Now, knowing that there are lookup types and mapped types in TypeScript.
 How to implement the required type?

-We need to take everything from the union K, iterate over it, and return a new type that will consist only of those keys.
+We need to take everything from the union `K`, iterate over it, and return a new type that will consist only of those keys.
 Exactly what mapped types are doing.

 The type of values itself are going to be without change.